-The Business and Planning Act 2020 has temporarily modifed the Licensing Act 2003 to provide an automatic extension to the terms of most premises licences which currently only permit the sale of alcohol for consumption on the premises to allow the sale of alcohol for consumption off the premises.
-The provisions have been extended and are now temporary until 30 September 2021.
+The Business and Planning Act 2020 has temporarily modified the Licensing Act 2003 to provide an automatic extension to the terms of most premises licences which currently only permit the sale of alcohol for consumption on the premises to allow the sale of alcohol for consumption off the premises.
+The provisions have been extended and are now temporary until 30 September 2022.

 The aim of the act is to make it easier for licensed premises to sell alcohol to customers for consumption off the premises allowing businesses to trade and maintain social distancing.
 The new off-sales permission will permit off-sales to be made at a time when the licensed premises are open for the purposes of selling alcohol for consumption on the premises.
 This is subject to a cut off time of 11pm or the closure time of an existing outside area, whichever is earlier.
 Measures also temporarily suspend existing licence conditions in so far as they are inconsistent with the new off-sales permission.
 The permission is only given to businesses with premises licences, so those organisations with club premises certificates are not covered by the provisions in the Act.
 Where organisations with club premises certificates that do not permit off-sales, those organisations will need to utilize temporary event notices (TEN's) or apply to vary their club premises certificate to add off sales.